siddhantjain603/AI-Caption-Generator/README.md

 # AI-Caption-Generator

-# Caption Generator

 ## Overview

-Caption Generator is a web application designed to generate Instagram-style captions for uploaded images.
+AI-Caption-Generator is a web application designed to generate Instagram-style captions for uploaded images.
 It leverages advanced machine learning models to:
 - Analyze image content and generate descriptive captions.
 - Enhance the captions with emojis and hashtags using OpenAI's GPT-3.5-turbo model.